kplayteam/todapp/README.md

 * AWS DynamoDB
 * Firebase

-Remember we are looking at your experience in building scalable apps, so utilizing docker containers, load balancers, and other techniques are suggested.

 **Documentation**\
 You are required to illustrate your system design and cloud architecture within a conceptual diagram.